 What you need to know about FUE, Long Haired FUE, and The ARTAS® Robotic System

-- We have been doing FUE longer than any medical group in the world, as we invented it, starting the initial work in 1995.
+- We have been doing FUE longer than any other medical group in the world, as we invented it, starting the initial work in 1995.

-- We invented the two most significant components of the Artas® Robot long before the Artas® in 1998, and received two U.S. patents on it in 2006
+- We invented the two most significant components of the Artas® Robot long before the Artas® was invented in 1998, and received two U.S. patents on it in 2006.

 The Keys to a successful FUE are:

 - Accurate coring of the grafts.
 This is well performed by the Artas® Robot or an experienced surgeon with the manual FUE process who has lots of experience, such as Drs.
 Rassman and Pak.

-- The team working with the surgeon on the grafts is as important as the FUE instruments as they must be experienced in the process of handling the graft to be sure that they are kept healthy once they have been removed from the donor area
+- The team working with the surgeon on the grafts is as important as the FUE instruments since they must be experienced in the process of handling the graft to be sure that they are kept healthy once they have been removed from the donor area.

-- Rassman published the first article on FUE in 2002, and we published it in a prestigious peer reviewed medical journal and presented it at the largest medical hair transplant meeting in the world at the same time.
+- Dr. Rassman published the first article on FUE in 2002 in a prestigious, peer-reviewed medical journal, and presented it at the largest medical hair transplant meeting in the world at that time.

-- Ask about the doctors results from FUE.
-We have performed FUE on thousands of patients with successful outcomes and would be happy to introduce you to some of them at one of our monthly Open House Events.
+Ask about the doctors’ results from FUE.
+We have performed FUE on thousands of patients with successful outcomes, and we would be happy to introduce you to some of these patients at one of our monthly Open House Events.

 The Robotic Artas® System For FUE

-Our Follicular Unit Extraction Surgeries (FUE) offerings include: (1) The Artas® Hair Restoration Robot, (2) the Manual FUE, and (3) the Long Hair FUE (LH-FUE), done with our own specialized instruments (we have generally limited LH-FUE to about 500 grafts at a time and (4) our offer lunch-time FUE where between 200-400 FUE grafts can be done in 3 hours over your lunch period without shaving your head.
+Our Follicular Unit Extraction Surgeries (FUE) offerings include: (1) the Manual FUE, and (2) the Long Hair FUE (LH-FUE), done with our own specialized instruments (we have generally limited LH-FUE to about 500 grafts at a time), and (3) our special offer lunch-time FUE, where between 200-400 FUE grafts can be done in 3 hours over your lunch period without shaving your head.
 We no longer use the Artas® system because we feel it is more efficient to perform a manual FUE, thereby saving time and possibly increasing the number of successfully transferred follicular units.
 The shorter time a follicular unit spends outside of the scalp, the better.